MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 1. Select other settings, as appropriate:

    - **Service tags to be allowed by IP firewall**: From the list, select service tags that can bypass IP firewall restrictions.
-   - **Allow access for Microsoft trusted services**: This setting enables Microsoft trusted services such as monitoring and [support user](https://learn.microsoft.com/en-us/power-platform/admin/support-environment) to bypass the IP firewall restrictions to access the Power Platform environment with Dataverse.
+   - **Allow access for Microsoft trusted services**: This setting enables Microsoft trusted services like monitoring and [support user](https://learn.microsoft.com/en-us/power-platform/admin/support-environment) etc. to bypass the IP firewall restrictions to access the Power Platform environment with Dataverse.
 Enabled by default.
    - **Allow access for all application users**: This setting allows [all application users](https://learn.microsoft.com/en-us/power-platform/admin/system-application-users) third-party and first-party access to Dataverse APIs.
 Enabled by default.
    - [**Enable IP firewall in audit-only mode**](#what-is-audit-only-mode): This setting enables the IP firewall but allows requests regardless of their IP address.
 Enabled by default.
    - **Reverse proxy IP addresses**: If your organization has reverse proxies configured, enter the IP addresses of one or more, separated by commas.
 The reverse proxy setting applies to both IP-based cookie binding and the IP firewall.